integritee-network/book/src/remote_attestation.md

 **solution candidate**

 1. A set of *companies* (i.e. SCS, web3 foundation) register a production license with Intel
-1. substraTEE-workers send their RA quotes to the chain.
+1. integritee-workers send their RA quotes to the chain.
 1. the *company* listens to new RA quotes and sends them to IAS with the *company's* SPID.
 1. the *company* sends the IAS report to the chain.